Part 2: Run Elasticsearch

 Create the podcasts index

-Elasticsearch stores searchable data in indices.
-Here the index is named
+Elasticsearch stores searchable data in indices, so we create one named

 title, the podcast episode title.subtitles, the full timestamped transcript.